ndjinga/SOLVERLAB/CoreFlows/README.md

-CDMATH-CoreFlows
+SOLVERLAB-CoreFlows
 ================

-CDMATH-CoreFlows is an open source C++/Python library intended at solving PDE systems arising from the thermalhydraulics of two phase flows in power plant boilers.
+SOLVERLAB-CoreFlows is an open source C++/Python library intended at solving PDE systems arising from the thermalhydraulics of two phase flows in power plant boilers.
 It is a simple environment meant at students and researchers to test new numerical methods on general geometries with unstructured meshes.
 It is developped by